MiragePrivacy/.github/profile/README.md

 ## Mirage

-They said total transparency was the future.
-We said Mirage.
+They called transparency the future.
+We built Mirage.

-Mirage offers permissionless probabilistic privacy on Ethereum Layer 1.
-A peer-to-peer network with no need for a new chain or rollup.
+Mirage enables permissionless, probabilistic privacy on Ethereum Layer 1.
+No new chain.
+No rollup.
+No trust assumptions.

+We are building privacy for the millions who stay off-chain.
+By design.
+Not by compromise.

+### Jobs

+We are actively hiring talented engineers and researchers to break and build Mirage.
+Check our open positions [here](https://github.com/MiragePrivacy/jobs).